 New Changes and GMAT Exam Rescheduling

-The new changes will be applicable to the GMAT test from April 16, 2018, onwards (local time).
-The rescheduling decision is up to your decision or choice.
-In case, recently you have a scheduled GMAT test date on or before to May 6, 2018, and you wish to reschedule GMAT exam as a result of this change, you can contact GMAC Customer Service for assistance.
+The new changes will be applicable on the GMAT test from April 16, 2018 onwards (local time).
+The rescheduling decision is your choice.
+In case, you have recently scheduled a GMAT test date on or before to May 6, 2018, and you wish to reschedule the exam as a result of this change, you can contact GMAC Customer Service for assistance.
 If your request is received on or prior to April 11, 2018, and your exam is scheduled for on or prior to May 06, 2018 then both the reschedule fee (based on early or late reschedule) and phone fee ($10) will be waived off.